-If your hallway is a higgledy piggledy warren of doors, stairs and corners, then a great hallway paint ideas is to pick a pale pastel shade to make it look light, bright – and restful.
+If your hallway is a higgledy piggledy warren of doors, stairs and corners, then a great hallway paint idea is to pick a pale pastel shade to make it look light, bright – and restful.
 For a country-style look, match it with delicate whitewashed furniture and delicate accessories; for a contemporary appeal, match it with blonde wood.

 This hallway is decorated in Bone China Blue from Little Greene.

 Love pastels?
 We've got plenty more pastel decorating ideas.

 10. Go easy with a rich cream shade

 There is nothing quite like a creamy paint colour for an instantly inviting effect.
 But, more than that, it's so easy to update – simply swap out accessories, such as table lamps or rugs to update your colour scheme, without picking up a paintbrush.